 What are the Biggest Challenges of Supply Chain Capacity Planning?

-While you may get lucky and your supply chain is able to survive a quick, unpredictable change in demand without much preparation for it, at some point that luck is going to run out.
+While your supply chain may be able to survive a quick, unpredictable change in demand without much preparation.
+But at some point that luck is going to run out.
 Sure, your supply chain likely has and will continue to jump small hurdles without it requiring too much planning outside of normal routines.

 But it isn’t the small ebb and flow of consumer demand we are talking about.
 We are talking about ebbs and flows that are driven by much larger issues such as shortages, bottlenecks, and pandemics that disrupt entire industries, not just sectors of those industries.
 All of these are things that the global economy has been facing head-on in a big way over the last 2 years and in that time we have learned a lot of valuable lessons.
 The biggest of those lessons being the vital need for more resilient supply chains backed by solid planning across the board.